 9. Lobbying for policies that make it easier to move U.S. jobs overseas.

 According to the non-profit Center for Responsive Politics, Walmart spent $7.8 million on lobbying in 2011 alone.
 While this money was paid to influence a range of legislation, from promoting corporate tax cuts to opposing a bill to guarantee paid sick time to working people, trade policy was among the issues Walmart lobbied on most aggressively.
 In fact, Walmart has lobbied to make it easier to push American jobs out of the country for years, playing a key role in in lobbying for NAFTA in the early 1990s.

 Chuck Stadler wants to create jobs for Michigan, this is a way to create good paying jobs, just keep reading on with many facts.

-Supporting Businesses and Creating Jobs
+Supporting Small Businesses and Creating Jobs with Tax breaks

 1. Cut Taxes Businesses Seeking to Grow and Expand: encourage growth and investment, including expanding and making permanent the elimination of taxes on capital gains for key business investments, providing a 10 percent income tax credit on new payroll for small businesses.
 These tax breaks need to be for American base business & business American Base Manufacturing companies to be made in America only.

 2. Businesses are the engine of job growth in our economy.
 Federal resources to the areas critical to growing the economy and restoring middle-class security: education and skills for American workers, innovation and manufacturing, clean energy, and infrastructure.
 These are all areas critical to small businesses.

 3. Boost Investment in Businesses.
 Proposes to create incentives for capital investment businesses by permanently eliminating capital gains taxes on investments in small business stock, enhancing the availability of “patient capital” that businesses need to innovate and grow.